SCUBA Travel

 Also of note is Dolphins Pacific where you can swim with dolphins in a beautiful setting nestled between the characteristic forest covered limestone islands.

-While accomodation is normally very expensive a new hostel had opened up (2003) for around $15 per night - sorry I can't remember the name but it is beside the bridge 10 minutes walk downhill from the main street of Korror.
+While accommodation is normally very expensive there is a hostel had opened for around $15 per night - sorry I can't remember the name but it is beside the bridge 10 minutes walk downhill from the main street of Korror.
 Enjoy. "

 Leon Ebbelaar, Australia